 The AI model will then be validated and predict kinematics and internal short circuit risk based on boundary kinematics.

-How the cell battery modules will be modelled?
+How the cell battery modules will be modeled?

 The cell battery module will be modelled with combined finite element module components and AI-powered super elements for each cell to model the stiffness and internal short circuit risk.
 Further reduction of the complete module might be assessed.